 Surgery is the most common treatment for cervical cancer.
-The goal is to remove any abnormal tissue or tumor(s), and preserve as much of the cervix and its function as possible.
-It is also common to combine surgery with radiation therapy and/or chemotherapy to try to kill any cancer cells that may be left behind.
+The goal is to remove any abnormal tissue or tumor(s).
+It is also to protect the cervix and its function, as much as possible.

 Surgery for CIN and Early Stage Cervical Cancer

 Cryosurgery freezes off the abnormal cells.
 A probe is put into the vagina and a substance is applied to the cervix.
 This can be done in a doctor's office.

 A laser beam heats and kills the abnormal cells.
 This can be done in a doctor's office.

 Conization is the removal of a cone-shaped piece of tissue from the cervix.
 It can be done with a scalpel, cold knife, laser beam, or loop electrosurgery (LEEP).
 After tissue is removed, the area around the sample is checked for abnormal cells.
 This helps determine if more treatment is needed.

 It is called a cone biopsy when used to diagnose abnormal cells and cancer.

 A hysterectomy is surgery to remove the uterus (womb) and cervix.
 Sometimes the fallopian tubes and ovaries are removed as well.
 The doctor may also choose to remove pelvic lymph nodes.
 The amount of surgery depends on how much cancer there is.

 - Open —The uterus and cervix are removed through an incision in the belly.

 - Laparoscopic —Tubes are inserted into small incisions.
 Lights, a camera, and tools can be used through the tube.
 Images from the laparoscope are seen on a monitor.